JulianT2013/v4-documentation/_v4 documentation/user-setup-pdf.md

 :    The special tags `{PAGENO}` – which displays the current page number – and `{nbpg}` – which displays the total number of pages in the document – can be used in the header.

 First Page Header [#first-page-header](#first-page-header){#first-page-header}
-:    When enabled you can add an alternate header to the first page of your PDF document.
+:    When enabled you can add a different header to the first page of your PDF document.
 :    Gravity Form merge tags can be used in the header.
 :    The special tags `{PAGENO}` – which displays the current page number – and `{nbpg}` – which displays the total number of pages in the document – can be used in the header.